 Knowing how much money to set aside for fees will help you plan your sale.
 You’ll have to pay fees such as:

-- Legal fees – here at One80 Law, we offer flat-rate real estate legal fees so you know exactly what the costs will be,
+- Legal fees – here at One80 Law, we offer transparent real estate legal fees so you can close with confidence, getting the best value for your money

 Step 6: Sell, sell, sell!